Time-Varying Parameters as Ridge Regressions: Forecasting

 \subsection{Results}

-I report two sets of results.
+I report three sets of results.
 Table \ref{tab_fcst_main} corresponds exactly to what has been described beforehand.
 Table \ref{tab_fcst_modavg} gathers results where TVPs have been additionally shrunk to their constant parameters counterparts by means of model averaging with equal weights.
 The virtues of this \textit{Half \& Half} strategy are two-fold.
 First, k-fold CV can be over-optimistic for horizons $h$>1 because of imminent serial correlation.
 Second, k-fold CV ranks potential $\lambda$'s using the whole sample, whereas in the case of "forecasting", prediction always occurs at the boundary of the implicit kernel.
 In that region, the variance is mechanically higher and ensuing predictions could benefit from extra shrinkage.
 Shrinking to OLS in this crude and transparent fashion is a natural way to attempt getting even better forecasts.
+Finally, Table \ref{tab_fcst_main_bb} reports results where k-fold CV has been replaced by Blocked k-fold CV (BCV) with blocks of 8 quarters as in, e.g., \citep{MRFjae}.
+This is a more principled strategy to curb the downward bias of $\lambda$ induced by serial dependence.
+Among other things, it does not rely on blending two models using intuitive but admittedly arbitrary weights.